keajs/kea-docs/blog/2020-08-02-typescript.md

 ## Closing words

-TypeScript support for Kea is finally here.
+TypeScript support for Kea is finally here!

 Well, almost.
-You can already use Kea `v2.2.0-rc.1` with TypeScript support.
-The final `2.2.0` is not far away.
+You can already use it in Kea `v2.2.0-rc.1`.
+The final `v2.2.0` is not far away.

-So far I've been building `kea-typegen` in isolation.
+I've been building `kea-typegen` in isolation until now.
 I'd love to hear what the wider community thinks of it.
 Is it useful?
 What's missing?
 How can I improve the developer ergonomics?
+Can it work in your toolchain?
 Should I send the created `logicTypes` to GPT-3, so it would code the rest of your app?
 And who ate all the bagels?